The purpose of circulation procedures is to explain who may take out materials from the media center and what types of materials they may borrow.

 -Teachers may borrow as many books and materials as they need to support their lessons.

 -The circulation period is two weeks, renewed as often as patrons need, unless there is a waiting list for the material.
-For special class projects, students may be permitted to check out more books.

 -Electronic Books (Ebooks) may be accessed by faculty and students.